fullstack-hy2020/fullstack-hy2020.github.io/src/content/4/en/part4b.md

 {
   // ...
   "scripts": {
-    "start": "NODE_ENV=production node index.js", // highlight-line
+    "start": "NODE_ENV=production node index.js",// highlight-line
-    "watch": "NODE_ENV=development nodemon index.js", // highlight-line
+    "dev": "NODE_ENV=development nodemon index.js",// highlight-line
-    "build:ui": "rm -rf build && cd ../../osa2/notes/ && npm run build --prod && cp -r build ../../osa3/backend/",
+    "build:ui": "rm -rf build && cd ../../../2/luento/notes && npm run build && cp -r build ../../../3/luento/notes-backend",
     "deploy": "git push heroku master",
     "deploy:full": "npm run build:ui && git add . && git commit -m uibuild && git push && npm run deploy",
     "logs:prod": "heroku logs --tail",
     "lint": "eslint .",
-    "test": "NODE_ENV=test jest --verbose --runInBand" // highlight-line },
+    "test": "NODE_ENV=test jest --verbose --runInBand"// highlight-line },
   // ...
 }
 ```

 We also added the [runInBand](https://jestjs.io/docs/en/cli.html#runinband) option to the npm script that executes the tests.
 This option will prevent Jest from running tests in parallel; we will discuss its significance once our tests start using the database.

-We specified the mode of the application to be <i>development</i> in the _npm run watch_ script that uses nodemon.
+We specified the mode of the application to be <i>development</i> in the _npm run dev_ script that uses nodemon.
 We also specified that the default _npm start_ command will define the mode as <i>production</i>.

 There is a slight issue in the way that we have specified the mode of the application in our scripts: it will not work on Windows.
 We can correct this by installing the [cross-env](https://www.npmjs.com/package/cross-env) package with the command: